-Pochybova’s artwork has been featured in national and international publications.
-She has received many national and international awards.
-Erika was 3 times selected as a finalist for the Hunting Art Prize, as well as for multiple national exhibitions, including the national juried exhibition curated by Sarah Tanguy, an independent curator, arts writer & critic, and a curator for the Art in Embassies Program in Washington, DC.
-Starting 2018, Erika’s work has been selected for 26 national and international juried exhibitions.
-In 2018, Pochybova was invited to exhibit with the Art in Embassies program, organized by the U.S. Department of State in Washington, D.C..
-Her newest projects include public art commissions by Texas Tech University, University Medical Center and Joe Arrington Cancer Center.
-In 2017, Pochybova was featured by the National Arts Program Foundation.
+Ebova’s artwork has been featured in national publications, received multiple national awards.
+Among others, Ebova was 3 times selected as a finalist for the Hunting Art Prize, and exhibited in over 50 national and international exhibitions, including the national juried exhibition curated by Sarah Tanguy, an independent curator, arts writer & critic, and a curator for the Art in Embassies Program in Washington, DC.

 Some of Ebova’s public works include commissions by Texas Tech University, University Medical Center and Joe Arrington Cancer Center.
 In 2021, Ebova debuted her newest works in two solo exhibitions at the Buddy Holly Center and The Louise Hopkins Underwood Center for the Arts.